 We had a dog who needed lots of walks.
 We started out just walking locally, then became more adventurous and did more demanding walks.
 Many walking guide books later, our ambitions grew.
 We took all our family holidays in either the Lake District, Scottish Highlands, Yorkshire, North Wales and Switzerland.

 I was an active member of the cubs, then the scouts and went on the annual camps, which always involved lots of outdoor adventure and yes, you've guessed it…lots of walking.
 I went on a walking and camping trip with my school to Sedburgh School.
-I was also encouraged to go on walking holidays at Glenmore Lodge and with Nevis Mountain Guides.
+Also, I was encouraged to go on walking holidays at Glenmore Lodge and with Nevis Mountain Guides.

 No Through Roads, compiled by the AA.